DialSim: A Real-Time Simulator for

 Four key features of DialSim

-Real-Time Simulator: For a conversational agent to function effectively in real-time, the agent should be capable of updating its memory and generating responses on the fly.
+Time-Constrained Evaluation: For a conversational agent to function effectively in real-time, the agent must be capable of updating its memory and generating responses on the fly.
 To evaluate this, DialSim measures the accuracy of responses within a predefined time limit.
 To the best of our knowledge, this is the first work that evaluates the performance of a conversational agent in a time-constrained environment.

-Evaluating Long-Term Multi-Party Dialogue Understanding: DialSim includes multi-party dialogues with an average length of 350k tokens, making it the longest among existing long-term dialogue datasets.
-Throughout the simulation, the agent faces complex questions that demand comprehension and reasoning across several multi-party sessions, ensuring a thorough assessment of its understanding capabilities.
+Extensive Long-Term Multi-Party Dialogue: DialSim simulates multi-party dialogues averaging 350k tokens in length, making it the longest dataset among existing long-term dialogue datasets.
+Throughout the simulation, the agent encounters complex questions that require comprehension and reasoning across several multi-party sessions, ensuring a thorough assessment of its long-term dialogue understanding capabilities.

-Randomized Test: In our simulator, there is an average of 1,300 sessions of conversations occurring over a period of 5 years as assumed in the corresponding TV show.
-For each session, a randomly picked character asks a question that is randomly sampled from an average of 1,000 candidates, at a random time.
-This setup allows us to test whether an agent can respond appropriately in an unpredictable environment, resembling real-world settings.
+Randomized Questioning: DialSim features an average of 1,300 conversation sessions occurring over a period of five years, as depicted in the corresponding TV show.
+For each session, a randomly selected character asks a question that is randomly sampled from an average of 1,000 candidates, at a random time.
+This setup allows us to test whether an agent can respond appropriately in a challenging and unpredictable environment, suitable for rigorous evaluation of conversational agents.
 Additionally, since a random set of questions is given for each test, repeating the tests multiple times allows us to measure the agent's performance variability and reliability.

 Examples of Simulations